dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/designing-an-accessible-user-experience.md

 ---
 title: "WAS Notes: Designing an Accessible User Experience | Writing | Dustin Whisman"
 description: "What are the accessibility considerations that you need to account for when designing a user experience?"
-articleTitle: "WAS Notes: Designing an Accessible User Experience"
+articleTitle: "Designing an Accessible User Experience"
 layout: default
 date: 2023-02-24T00:00:00.000Z
 tags: